dtolnay/cxx/README.md

   pass your structs by value without worries.
 This is made possible by owning both sides of the boundary rather than just one.

-- Template instantiations: for example in order to expose a UniquePtr\<T\> type in Rust backed by a real C++ unique\_ptr, we have a way of using a Rust trait to connect the behavior back to the template instantiations performed by the other language.
+- Template instantiations: for example in order to expose a `UniquePtr<T>` type in Rust backed by a real C++ `unique_ptr`, we have a way of using a Rust trait to connect the behavior back to the template instantiations performed by the other language.